-Councillor and Administrator access to information
+Councillor and administrator access to information

-- 8.1 The General Manager is responsible for ensuring that Councillors and Administrators can access information necessary for the performance of their official functions.
-The General Manager and public officer are also responsible for ensuring that members of the public can access publicly available Council information under the Government Information (Public Access) Act 2009 (the GIPA Act). - 8.2 The General Manager must provide Councillors and Administrators with the information necessary to effectively discharge their official functions. - 8.3 Members of staff of Council must provide full and timely information to Councillors and Administrators sufficient to enable them to exercise their official functions and in accordance with Council procedures. - 8.4 Members of staff of Council who provide any information to a particular Councillor in the performance of their official functions must also make it available to any other Councillor who requests it and in accordance with Council procedures. - 8.5 Councillors and Administrators who have a private interest only in Council information have the same rights of access as any member of the public. - 8.6 Despite clause 8.4, Councillors and Administrators who are precluded from participating in the consideration of a matter under this code because they have a conflict of interest in the matter, are not entitled to request access to Council information in relation to the matter unless the information is otherwise available to members of the public, or the Council has determined to make the information available under the GIPA Act.
+- 8.1 The Chief Executive Officer is responsible for ensuring that councillors and administrators can access information necessary for the performance of their official functions.
+The Chief Executive Officer and public officer are also responsible for ensuring that members of the public can access publicly available Council information under the Government Information (Public Access) Act 2009 (the GIPA Act). - 8.2 The Chief Executive Officer must provide councillors and administrators with the information necessary to effectively discharge their official functions. - 8.3 Council staff must provide full and timely information to councillors and administrators sufficient to enable them to exercise their official functions and in accordance with Council procedures. - 8.4 Council staff who provide any information to a particular councillor in the performance of their official functions must also make it available to any other councillor who requests it and in accordance with Council procedures. - 8.5 Councillors and administrators who have a private interest only in Council information have the same rights of access as any member of the public. - 8.6 Despite clause 8.4, councillors and administrators who are precluded from participating in the consideration of a matter under this Code because they have a conflict of interest in the matter, are not entitled to request access to Council information in relation to the matter unless the information is otherwise available to members of the public, or Council has determined to make the information available under the GIPA Act.

-Councillors and Administrators to properly examine and consider information
+Councillors and administrators to properly examine information

-8.7 Councillors and Administrators must ensure that they comply with their duty under section 439 of the LGA to act honestly and exercise a reasonable degree of care and diligence by properly examining and considering all the information provided to them relating to matters that they are required to make a decision on.
+8.7 Councillors and administrators must ensure that they comply with their duty under section 439 of the Act to act honestly and exercise a reasonable degree of care and diligence by properly examining and considering all the information provided to them relating to matters that they are required to make a decision on.